kaiyuanw/mdtest/mdtest/README.md

 contain flutter driver tests for integration testing.

-`mdtest` uses a test spec to find devices that each application can run on based on the given propinitiate the test runs.
+`mdtest` uses a test spec to find devices that each application can run on based on the given device properties and initiate the test runs.
 The test spec is in JSON format and should follow the style below:

 ```json
 {